openmc-dev/openmc/docs/source/usersguide/materials.rst

 ------------------

 Additional support for thermal scattering can be added by using NCrystal_.
-The :meth:`Material.from_ncrystal` class method generates a material object from an `NCrystal configuration string <https://github.com/mctools/ncrystal/wiki/Using-NCrystal#uniform-material-configuration-syntax>`_.
+The :meth:`Material.from_ncrystal` class method generates a :class:`openmc.Material` object from an `NCrystal configuration string <https://github.com/mctools/ncrystal/wiki/Using-NCrystal#uniform-material-configuration-syntax>`_.
 Temperature, material composition and density are passed from the configuration string and the `NCMAT file <https://github.com/mctools/ncrystal/wiki/NCMAT-format>`_